Deinstitutionalisation: Republic of Ireland

 The Republic of Ireland formerly had the highest psychiatric hospitalisation rate of any Western country.
-The Lunatic (Asylums) Act, 1875, the Criminal Lunatics Act, 1838 and the Private Lunatic Asylums Act of 1842 created a network of large "district asylums".
-The Mental Treatment Act, 1945 caused some modernisation but by 1958 the Republic of Ireland still had the highest psychiatric hospitalisation rate in the world.
+The Lunatic Asylums (Ireland) Act 1875, the Criminal Lunatics (Ireland) Act 1838 and the Private Lunatic Asylums (Ireland) Act 1842 created a network of large "district asylums".
+The Mental Treatment Act 1945 caused some modernisation but by 1958 the Republic of Ireland still had the highest psychiatric hospitalisation rate in the world.
 In the 1950s and '60s there was a transition to outpatient facilities and care homes.

 The 1963 Irish Psychiatric Hospital Census noted the extremely high hospitalisation rate of unmarried people; six times the equivalent in England and Wales.
 In all, about 1% of the population was living in a psychiatric hospital.
 In 1963–1978, Irish psychiatric hospitalisation rates were 2 1/2 times that of England.
-Health Boards were set up in 1970 and the Health (Mental Services) Act 1981 was passed in order to prevent the wrongful hospitalisation of individuals.
+Health boards were set up in 1970 and the Health (Mental Services) Act 1981 was passed in order to prevent the wrongful hospitalisation of individuals.
 In the 1990s, there was still about 25,000 patients in the asylums.

 In 2009, the government committed to closing two psychiatric hospitals every year; in 2008, there were still 1,485 patients housed in "inappropriate conditions".
 Today, Ireland's hospitalisation rate to a position of equality with other comparable countries.
 In the public sector virtually no patients remain in 19th-century mental hospitals; acute care is provided in general hospital units.
 Acute private care is still delivered in stand-alone psychiatric hospitals.
 The Central Mental Hospital in Dublin is used as a secure psychiatric hospital for criminal offenders, with room for 84 patients.